SebCreighton/Roller-Coaster/README.md

 # Roller Coaster

-For this project, data visualisation covering international roller coaster rankings and roller coaster statistics will be covered.
+For this CodeAcademy project, data visualisation covering international roller coaster rankings and roller coaster statistics will be covered.

 The project occurs as follows:
 - Roller coasters are often split into two main categories based on their construction material: wood or steel.
 Rankings for the best wood and steel roller coasters from the 2013 to 2018 Golden Ticket Awards are provided in 'Golden_Ticket_Award_Winners_Wood.csv' and 'Golden_Ticket_Award_Winners_Steel.csv', respectively.
 Each dataframe is loaded so can gain familarity.